Keith Wilbur is in his 17th year directing both the Santa Clara men’s and women’s water polo teams.

 The Broncos best-ever record on the men’s side came in 2009, when SCU went 22-12 and advanced into the WWPA semifinals, behind All-America driver Jack Wall, who finished his collegiate career among the most accomplished water polo players in school history.

-The Bronco women’s best overall record of 25-8, came in 2006.
-In 2009 SCU was one win away from its first-ever NCAA tournament berth.
+The Bronco women’s best overall record of 25-8 occurred in 2006.
+In 2009, SCU was one win away from its first-ever NCAA tournament berth.
 Utility player Lindsey Bacolini was the program’s first Division I All-American in 2006 and lefty Amy Lamb was honored as an All-American in 2009.

 Prior to being hired at Santa Clara, he served as the top assistant at San Jose State University in 2002, helping the Spartans rank as high as No. 6 nationally.